 What You’re Buying

-Steel or aluminium construction with powder-coated or galvanised finishes.
-Available in classic bistro styles, industrial designs, or modern minimalist frames.
-Some come with wooden seat pads or upholstered cushions while maintaining the metal frame underneath.
+Made of steel or aluminum with a powder-coated or galvanized finish.
+You can choose from classic bistro styles, industrial designs, or modern minimalist frames.
+Some have hardwood seat pads or upholstered cushions on top of the metal frame.

 Wholesale pricing from commercial suppliers typically runs 15-25% below retail for orders of 20+ units.
 Pack deals (usually 4 chairs) often work out cheaper per unit than singles.